Crisis. Emergency. Epidemic.

 “We fully support the ACA but unfortunately that network is ill-equipped.
 Many doctors have a severe lack in knowledge about STDs,” he said.

 Prior noted that many areas of the U.S. do not have STD clinics like South Florida.
-In fact Klausner pointed to Broward County’s Wellness, a joint venture between the Florida Department of Health and AHF, as a very effective model.
+In fact Klausner pointed the Broward Wellness Center, a joint venture between the Florida Department of Health and AHF, as a very effective model.

 What can be done?